bbgvisualjournalist/circumventing-censorship/README.md

 ### Getting started ###

-To run jekyll locally, you'll need to install `jekyll` and `bundle`.
+To run jekyll locally, you'll need to [install `jekyll` and `bundler`](https://help.github.com/articles/setting-up-your-github-pages-site-locally-with-jekyll/).
+(Jekyll also has this [quickstart guide](https://jekyllrb.com/docs/quickstart/))

+`$ gem install bundler`

+After you clone the repo, you'll need to run `bundle install`.

-From the project folder run `jekyll serve`
+To start up the server (and create the static files), run `jekyll serve`

+Your site should be at `localhost:4000/` (or possibly at `localhost:4000/project-folder/)

 ### Directory structure of Jekyll sites using gem-based themes ###